About

 Finance Committees

 1. Composition.
-The Finance Committee shall be composed of the First Vice Chair, Second Vice Chair, and President and Chief Executive Officer.
-The President and Chief Executive Officer shall designate one additional staff member to serve the Committee in an advisory capacity.
+The Finance Committee shall be composed of the First Vice Chair as Chair of the Committee, Second Vice Chair, and President and Chief Executive Officer.
+The President and Chief Executive Officer shall designate one (1) additional staff member to serve the Committee in an advisory capacity.

 3. Meetings.
 As prescribed by the currently constructed committee.